DavidSouther/software_craftsmanship/00_introduction/README.md

 be a consistent language that, rather than being run on a computer as is, would first be compiled into the appropriate assembly code.

-C is widely considered the "lowest-level" of today's common programming languages, meaning C is as close to running "on the hardware" as you can get.
+C is widely considered the _lowest-level_ of today's common programming languages, meaning C is as close to running "on the hardware" as you can get.
 When writing C, the programmer has to deal with many aspects of computer memory management.
-There are few utilities to achieve all but the most common tasks (though there are a wealth of "libraries" to fill the gap).
+There are few utilities to achieve all but the most common tasks (though there are a wealth of _libraries_ to fill the gap).
 C is the only language used in this book that must be compiled before being run.
-This "low-level" nature of C makes it a very powerful language, especially when faced with requirements to interact directly with hardware, or when hardware is in short supply (embedded on robots or cell phones).
+This _low-level_ nature of C makes it a very powerful language, especially when faced with requirements to interact directly with hardware, or when hardware is in short supply (embedded on robots or cell phones).
 That power comes with great responsibility for writing the program correctly.